Forests of Witchery

-Forests of Witchery is the debut album by symphonic black metal band Thy Serpent.
+Forests of Witchery is the debut album by Finnish symphonic black metal band Thy Serpent, released on 30 September 1996.
 This was the band's first collaborative work; the previously released demos were created solely by Sami Tenetz, who currently is rhythm guitarist of the band.
 It has a more doom/gothic feel than later albums.

+The track Only Dust Moves... was featured on Finnish symphonic metal band Nightwish's debut single The Carpenter.